resource-watch/slate/source/includes/api/_vocabulary.md

 }
 ```

 This set of endpoints will allow you to create multiple vocabularies/tags for a single resource in a single request.
-The primary use case for these endpoint is when you just created a new dataset/layer/widget, and want to add multiple vocabularies/tags to them.

 The request body must contain at least one key, each of them corresponding to the names of the vocabularies you want to create.
 Each of these keys must have an object-type value, which in turn must contain the following keys: